 Since then, schools and universities throughout the United States and other countries—including China, Australia, the United Kingdom, France, and Taiwan—have adopted STEM-focused curricula.
 The specific STEM disciplines, according to the NSF, are engineering, math, biology, psychology, economics, agricultural sciences, and other behavioral sciences.

 STEM-only proponents argue that a STEM-educated workforce is vital to the generation of new ideas, flexibility, and critical thinking.
 Some reports suggest that women in particular have reaped the benefits of a STEM education.
 According to the Pew Research Center, women may be underrepresented in some STEM careers but are excelling in others and either “matching or exceeding their share in the overall US workforce.”
 Specifically, women make up three-quarters of health-care practitioners and technicians.
-Furthermore, according to the US Department of Commerce’s Economics & Statistics Administration, women who work in STEM make 35 percent more than women in non-STEM occupations.

 The focus on STEM has also provided the United States with a tenuous advantage in science and technology.
 According to the latest report from the NSF’s National Science Board, while the United States is indeed the global leader in science and technology, that lead is shrinking as other countries—most notably China—continue to make strides.
 For example, China has increased its investments in research and development (R&D) by an average of 18 percent since 2000, compared with the United States’ growth of only 4 percent over the same timeframe.